box/developer.box.com/content/guides/tooling/cli/quick-start/2-install-and-configure.md

    Service Account].
 It is possible to change the default user.
 This guide assumes you do not change the default user.
 </Message>

+## Summary

+* You installed the CLI
+* You configured the CLI to point to your application's configuration file

 <Next>I installed and configured the CLI</Next>